About Stokes Croft Land Trust

 Lucas Batt

 Lucas is a community engagement and independent media consultant with over eight years experience pioneering community-driven local media.
-He previously led on membership and community engagement at the Bristol Cable, a community-owned Bristol newspaper, which was based in the top of 14 Hillgrove Street from 2014 to 2020.
+Passionate about community ownership, he previously led on membership and community engagement at the Bristol Cable, a community-owned Bristol newspaper, which was based in the top of 14 Hillgrove Street from 2014 to 2020.
 Lucas joined the Cable in 2015 following the completion of a Philosophy degree at the University of Bristol.
 In his 7.5 years at the Cable, Lucas helped take the organisation from a voluntary start-up into a professional and established community organisation.
 As well as working on membership and community engagement, Lucas worked across the cooperative, including leading on HR and fundraising.

 Lucas now works with media organisations across Europe to help them address their sustainability challenges, and better understand and involve their communities.
-He is a coordinator of the Reference Circle, a network of European independent public interest media.

-Hilary Sudbury (Co-opted)
+Hilary Sudbury

 Experienced Co-operative and Social Enterprise Adviser since 1996 supporting incorporations, governance, raising finance & business planning.
 A Community Led Homes (CLH) Accredited Advisor – 2019; Fully Licensed Community Shares Practitioner – 2015; Co-operative and Social Enterprise Adviser Accreditation – 2004; SFedi Business Support plus Social Enterprise Standards Accreditation – 2008 & 2010.

-Chandra Wilby (Co-opted)
+Chandra Wilby

-Chandra Wilby has a PG Degree in Vol Sector Management and more than thirty years experience in development and training work primarily in Bristol inner city.
+Chandra has a PG Degree in Vol Sector Management and more than thirty years experience in development and training work primarily in Bristol inner city.
 She set up and ran her own successful management consultancy and mentoring service supporting a diverse range of local ethnic minority and womens’ organisations until her retirement.
 Having lived and worked in the area for many years, Chandra is keen to support SCLT achieve its aims.

 Russell Vaught